NHisato/GoodLuck/README.md

 GoodLuck
 ========

-Getting and Cleaning Data course project
+Getting and Cleaning Data course project \\n

   This R script 'run_analysis.R' will read unziped files from